All travelers arriving in Iceland have to take two mandatory Coronavirus tests or quarantine themselves for two weeks.

 There is a limitation on how many people can use the toilet facilities at a time, and people are encouraged to sanitize contact surface areas afterward.

 In the case of a suspected COVID-19 infection, Arctic Adventures has a written set of emergency procedures to follow.
 These procedures are based on guidelines created by the Icelandic Directorate of Health.
-Each case might be different but if there is a high probability of infection, health officials are to be contacted and the proper measures taken.
+Each case might be different but if there is a probability of infection, health officials are to be contacted and proper measures will be taken.

-Travelers are not asked to take any medical precautions.
-We believe that all adventurers traveling with us are sensible and can make an informed decision based on their own health.
-To reduce the risk to a minimum, we advise all of our tour participants to frequently wash your hands, avoid touching your face, and cover your mouth when sneezing and coughing.
+We believe that all adventurers traveling with us are sensible and can make informed decisions.
+We make recommendations, but in general travelers are not obligated to take any medical precautions.
+To reduce the risk to a minimum, we advise all of our tour participants to frequently wash their hands, avoid touching their faces, and cover their mouths when sneezing and coughing.

 Find more information on our refund and cancellation policy.